lyon-fnal/qc-tutorial-fnal/README.md

 # Quantum Computing Tutorials

-## December 2018

 See the event indico pages for [Thursday 12/13](https://indico.fnal.gov/event/19301/) and [Tuesday 12/18](https://indico.fnal.gov/event/19302/).

 Jupyter notebooks used for the tutorial will be here.
-You can run them several ways...
+You can run and interact with them several ways...

 * Run locally on your laptop with the `lyonfnal/qc-python-ubuntu` Docker image available from Docker Cloud.
 See [instructions](https://github.com/lyon-fnal/dockerImages/blob/master/tutorial.md).
-This method is the most reliable and will run very fast if you have a descent laptop.
-You only incur the set up timne once.
+This method is the most reliable and will run very fast if you have a decent laptop.
+You only incur the set up time once.
 This method is **preferred** but it involves installing Docker on your laptop.

 * Run in `Binder` by clicking on this badge [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lyon-fnal/qc-tutorial-fnal/master).
 [Binder](https://mybinder.org) is an open-source and **free** cloud platform for running Jupyter Notebooks.
 This method is very easy as you don't need to install anything on your laptop.
 However,  `Binder` may take a very long tine to start as it has to install dependencies, will be slower than running locally, and the availability and stability of `Binder` are not guaranteed.